-- In Batman Begins, Jonathan Crane takes off his glasses quite frequently.
-Word Of God says this was done intentionally to bring emphasisis to Cillian Murphy's Creepy Blue Eyes.
+- Jonathan Crane takes off his glasses quite frequently.
+Word of God says this was done intentionally to bring emphasis to Cillian Murphy's Creepy Blue Eyes.

 - Happens twice in Journey 2 The Mysterious Island.
 The first time is when Sean sees Kailani for the first time and removes his sunglasses, stunned by her beauty.
 The second is during the helicopter ride, when the helicopter runs into the storm and Hank and Gabato remove their sunglasses in shock.

 - In the famous and oft-parodied scene in Downfall (Der Untergang), Adolf Hitler slowly and deliberately removes his glasses after he is given the bad news that the enemy is advancing and that Steiner could not mobilize enough men to carry out the assault.
 He then explodes into a rage.